fangchun007/SDC_Personal_Notes/README.md

 # Self-Driving Car Program Note

-This note is mainly used for record some personal understanding about self-driving car program.
+This note is mainly used for record my personal understandings about self-driving car program.

 ## Kalman Filter